 - Put nonslip appliques or strips on the bottom of your bathtub, or use mats.

-- Until your daughter is an expert at climbing stairs, keep safety gates at the head and foot of every stairway.
+- Until your child is an expert at climbing stairs, keep safety gates at the top and bottom of every stairway.
 Avoid accordion-style gates with “V” shapes on top; young children have been strangled when their heads got stuck in the diamond-shaped openings.

 - Block the way to basements, storage areas, furnace rooms and other hazardous places.